 We’ll get more into the ideas attached to the term “posthumanity” as we go along, but for now we’ll take this term to refer to beings whose intelligence has evolved to a degree sufficient for their being able to produce computer simulations of minds (which we may also refer to as “consciousness” or “first-person experience”) like ours.
 Before considering the argument more closely (with special emphasis on P3), some important notes on how we should evaluate it.

-As for me, I’m hesitant to assign any probability at all to P3, given our lack of information about the possible outcomes.
-With a coin toss, we have statistical reasons (some of them well correlated with physical facts about the coin, borne out across repeating events) to assign heads 50%, and near-zero, if anything, to, say, the coin spontaneously combusting or getting carried off by a passing hummingbird.
-But let’s set these concerns aside and evaluate the argument on its own terms.
+As for me, I’m hesitant to assign any probability to P3, given our lack of information about the possible outcomes.
+With a coin toss, we have statistical reasons (some of them well correlated with physical facts about the coin, borne out across repeating events) to assign heads at around 50%, and near-zero, if anything, to, say, the coin spontaneously combusting or getting carried off by a passing hummingbird.
+And maybe it’s right to not assign anything at all to the coin turning into a fire-breathing dragon or singing a Nirvana song (for the latter, if the probability is zero, it’s only vacuously so, in the same way measuring a Nirvana song with a ruler wouldn’t yield any inches).
+I’ll set these concerns aside and evaluate the argument on its own terms.
 I then assign near-zero to P3, because there are assumptions that must be worked through before even getting to the simulation argument, one of the most crucial of which ― that human consciousness is substrate independent ― I assign very low subjective probability.

 Substrate independence (Sub-I, for short) is simply a fancy way of saying that minds like ours can exist on some substance other than living neural tissue; for example, in computer hardware.
 I’m going to follow Bostrom’s lead and include another assumption within the Sub-I concept, which is that consciousness can somehow be coded into a computer program.
 Bostrom assumes that Sub-I is true, and points out that many thinkers these days agree with him.
 It’s true that many do, but it’s also true that many don’t; nor is it the case that opinions about Sub-I’s truth are founded on direct experimental evidence.
 Instead, arguments in favor usually go something like this: We are currently making things that exhibit the sorts of behaviors that we, as outside observers, associate with conscious entities; as technology achieves the appropriate level of complexity, these things will begin to not just simulate conscious behavior, but to be genuinely conscious.
 Let’s consider this more closely.